-2. The provisions of subsection 1 do not apply if every polling place in the county is a polling place where any person entitled to vote in the county by personal appearance may do so on the day of the primary election or general election.
+- Section 1.
+Chapter 293 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 13, inclusive, of this act. - Sec.
+2. 1.
+A county clerk may establish one or more polling places in the county where any person entitled to vote in the county by personal appearance may do so on the day of the primary election or general election.